ShimmerEngineering/ShimmerAndroidAPI/README.md

 The Shimmer Android API is currently in a BETA development state, users are free to use and provide feedback.

+Please note that the latest release, 3.0.47Internal, is an internal release, as there is a bug with the GSR signal.
+Do not pull this release if your project requires the GSR sensor.

 # Importing Via Gradle
 This api can also be imported using gradle, please include the following repository in your build.gradle file
 ```